Access information for Ridley Hall

 The main buildings of Ridley Hall are listed grade II.
 Of these, the first to be built was the Principal’s Lodge and Entrance Block together with separately listed gate onto Ridley Hall Road (all 1879–81), followed by the north block and Chapel (1981–92) and then the west block (1912).
 Dashwood House (c.1962) in the north west corner of the site, and the Precincts (c.1984) to the south west corner are unlisted.

-Chapel: There is level access at the rear of the Chapel (please advise us in advance so that we can arrange access by this entrance).
+Chapel: There is level access via a ramp at the rear of the Chapel (please advise us in advance so that we can arrange access by this entrance).
 Inside, the chapel is spacious, with moveable chairs.

-Common rooms: The common room is opposite our dining hall, at the top of many stairs with no handrail.
+Common rooms: The common room is situated in 'D' staircase, which is accessible via an external platform life and internal platform stair lift.
 Inside the common room is carpeted and fairly spacious, with moveable furniture of various heights.
-There is a plan to install a stair lift.

 Gardens: Our gardens are situated within the grounds of the college.
 They include fairly even slabbed paved paths, some gravel, and a level croquet lawn.
 All gardens are accessible, with no steps.